Inside West Wycombe Park

 The music room

 The music room has always served as a ballroom for the house.
-On one occasion the room was used to entertain the princesses Elizabeth and Margaret with a circus that was arranged in the room with miniature ponies, clowns and acrobats.
+On one occasion it was used to entertain the princesses Elizabeth and Margaret with a circus that was arranged in the room with miniature ponies, clowns and acrobats.
 The chimney piece is the most distinctive in the house with white marble exquisitely carved with lizards, mice and insects.

 The spectacular ceiling decoration is another Raphael copy but with some subtle adjustments.